Sage Just Sunsetted BusinessVision: What You Need to Know (And Do) Before December 2026

 The Cost of Waiting Is Usually Invisible Until It Isn’t

 Retailer audits.
 Major retailers and chains like Chewy, Petco, and large grocery buyers increasingly audit supplier traceability before signing or renewing contracts.
-Excel-based processes get flagged as high-risk.
+Excel-based processes raise red flags.
 That doesn’t mean an automatic rejection, but it does mean harder conversations, more scrutiny, and sometimes lost opportunities you never even hear about.

 Insurance Scrutiny.
 Product recall and liability insurers factor traceability controls into their assessments.
 Weak documentation can mean higher premiums or, in some cases, difficulty getting coverage at all.